MobileSamples/SharedElement_Android/README.md

 ### A Common Transition Name for Both Screens

-In ImageView declare  transitionname (use any string) Like we mentioned above "android:transitionName="@string/transition_name"
+In ImageView declare  transition name (use any string) Like we mentioned above "android:transitionName="@string/transition_name"

 _We have to use this same transition name in another activity/fragment's Imageview respectively ._

 ### Open Activity

 In order to go from activity 1 to activity 2, one requires coding for the transition to occur.
 Below are the codes that perform the same activity.

 So in our case in the activity_result.xml Layout Here below is the sample of ImageView.